Ghostery: History and use

 Originally developed by David Cancel, Ghostery was acquired by Evidon (renamed Ghostery, Inc.) in January 2010.
 Ghostery is among the most popular browser extensions for privacy protection.
 In 2014, Edward Snowden suggested consumers use Ghostery along with other tools to protect their online privacy.

 Ghostery, Inc. made their software source code open for review in 2010, but did not release further versions of the source code after that.
 On February 22, 2016, the company released the EULA for the Ghostery browser extension, as a proprietary closed-source product.

 Cliqz GmbH acquired Ghostery from Evidon Inc. in February 2017.
 Cliqz is a German company majority-owned by Hubert Burda Media.
 Ghostery no longer shares data of any kind with Evidon.

 On March 8, 2018, Ghostery shifted back to an open source development model and published their source code on GitHub, saying that this would allow third-party contributions as well as make the software more transparent in its operations.
 The company said that Evidon's business model "was hard to understand and lent itself to conspiracy theories", and that its new monetization strategy would involve affiliate marketing and the sale of ad analytics data.

 In May 2018, in the distribution of an email promoting changes to Ghostery's practices to comply with General Data Protection Regulation (GDPR), hundreds of user email addresses were accidentally leaked by listing them as recipients.
 Ghostery apologized for the incident, stating that they stopped the distribution of the email when they noticed the error, and reported that this was caused by a new in-house email system that accidentally sent the message as a single email to many recipients, rather than sending it individually to each user.

+After that Cliqz GmbH has closed, Ghostery Gmbh has become current owner of Ghostery business.
+And a confirmation of business continuity can also be derived from their location that is still at same address of former Cliqz GmbH company, and because Jean-Paul Schmetz, previous founder of that same former company is currently directing it together with Heinz Spengler.

+In December 2024 it was announced that the Ghostery Private Browser (formerly Dawn) will be discontinued.

+Features

+Ad-Blocking

+Ad-Blocking includes banners, pop-ups, and video ads.

+Anti-Tracking

+Added from Cliqz after owning Ghostery, it uses a heuristic, AI approach to determine if those trackers are sending unsafe data.

+Never-Consent

+This feature stops cookie pop-ups by automatically rejecting unneeded third-party cookies and preserves user privacy.